 So, when should you use an infographic resume?
 Unless it is specifically requested, consider it as a supplement to post on your LinkedIn profile, or to attach if you are emailing directly with a recruiting or a hiring manager (but always be sure to include your traditional, original version).

-Once again, great infographic resumes are really hard to pull off.
+Once again, great infographic resumes are hard to pull off.
 In addition to having the ability to execute a high-level design, you’ll also need an understanding of common graphs and visualizations used to express data.
-After all, the definition of an infograph is a “visual image such as a chart or diagram used to represent information or data.”
+After all, the definition of an infographic is a visual image such as a chart or diagram used to represent information or data.

-So, let’s break it down.
-How to create an infographic resume depends on your experience not just with design, but with infographs.
+Let’s break it down.
+How to create an infographic resume depends on your experience not just with design, but with infographics.
 Messing it up will reflect poorly on you, not just because the final product will look bad, but an improperly used graph (for example, using a bar chart or pie graph incorrectly) also conveys a lack of knowledge beyond design.
 If this sounds like tricky territory, that’s because it is.

 If you’re familiar or experienced with graphic design, your best bet is to start out with a template.
-Even if you don’t have access to design software such as Adobe Photoshop or Illustrator, sites like Canva, Easel.ly, and Visualize.me, can be great options.
-Canva is easy to use, free, and has a ton of resume templates, and although not all of them are “true” infographs, they do employ elements of design, color and layout that will jazz up your resume.
-(However, one word of warning: if, for some reason, the job you’re applying to specifically requested an “infographic” resume, you will need to use charts to represent your resume’s “data,” and therefore you will need to do more than just use a hip font and place your text on a colored background.)
+Even if you don’t have access to design software such as Adobe Photoshop or Illustrator, sites like Canva or Easel.ly can be great options.
+Canva is easy to use, free, and has a ton of resume templates, and although not all of them are “true” infographics, they do employ elements of design, color, and layout that will jazz up your resume.

 Infographic Resume Tips & Tricks for All Skill Levels